 Montreal Comiccon has modified its email footers to manage CASL’s consent requirements.
 Under CASL, all CEM sent must include certain prescribed content.
 For example, Montreal Comiccon must clearly identify Montreal Comiccon as the party sending the CEM; provide a method where the recipient can readily contact Montreal Comiccon, such as a mailing address and one of (i) a telephone number with active response voicemail, (ii) an email address, or (iii) a Web address; and provide a working unsubscribe mechanism.
 In consequence, CASL compliant email footers have been updated on all CEM sent from Montreal Comiccon, in order to ensure compliance with CASL.

 · Montreal Comiccon has incorporated an Unsubscribe Mechanism

 Montreal Comiccon has incorporated an unsubscribe mechanism into all CEM, in order to manage CASL’s consent requirements.
 Under CASL, each CEM must provide a working unsubscribe mechanism (functional for 60 days), which must be processed without delay, within a maximum of 10 business days.
 In consequence, Montreal Comiccon has set up a uniform process in order to ensure that all unsubscribe requests will be complied with.
-You may at any time unsubscribe from receiving CEM from Montreal Comiccon by following the process laid out in the electronic message you receive, or by sending us an email.
+You may at any time unsubscribe from receiving CEM from Montreal Comiccon by following the process laid out in the electronic message you receive, or by contacting us.